 Note: If you change your savings percentage during the year, your year-to-date contributions and pay will be used to determine your match.
 Also, matching contributions will not be made on regular after-tax contributions or catch-up contributions.

 In-Plan Roth conversions give employees the opportunity to convert pretax and/or after-tax (non-Roth) deferrals to Roth money within the 401(k) Plan.
 Taxes may be owed upon conversion, but future qualified distributions will be tax-free.
 Only vested money is eligible to be converted.

 Call Empower Retirement at 1-844-INTU401 (1-844-468-8401) for more information and instructions.

 Vesting is a term used to describe how much of Intuit’s matching contributions you "own."
 It’s the percentage of the match that you could take with you when you change jobs or retire, and it's based on your years of service.
 You always own 100% of your own contributions.
-Matching contributions are 100 vested after two years of service.
+Matching contributions are 100% vested immediately.